 Prompt:

-Lynn McClannahan and Patricia Krantz of Princeton Child Development Institute defines a prompt as: “Instructions, gestures, demonstrations, touches, or other things that we arrange or do to increase the likelihood that children will make correct responses.”
+Prompt is defined as: “Instructions, gestures, demonstrations, touches, and/or things that we do to increase the likelihood that children will make correct responses.”
+By Lynn McClannahan and Patricia Krantz of Princeton Child Development Institute.
 Prompts are designed to lead the student to the correct answer or response.

-Now many people use these words interchangeably, but its really not a good idea when you are writing goals or reports.
-The main reason is for clarity.
+Cue: A cue is just a hint and does not lead the student to the correct answer.
+Now, many use these words interchangeably, but it is not a good idea when you are writing goals or reports.
+The main reason is clarity.
 You may know that when you are writing a goal and say a student is allowed ‘2 prompts’ before the trial is marked incorrect, you are referring to prompting ( giving hint and support to get the correct answer ) as well as cueing ( giving extra hints but not directing to the correct response ), but someone else may not.
 If your student moves and the new SLP is reading that they can only prompt them, it can mess with the data that will be collected and that isn’t good for anyone!

 Then there is the side that no one likes to think about …the legal side!
 DUN DUN DUN!!!